MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-configs-portal.md

 ## Upgrade from HTML5 on a standalone computer

-Upgrade the Self Service Portal directly from Service Manager 2012 R2 to Service Manager 2016.
+Upgrade the Self-Service Portal directly from Service Manager 2012 R2 to Service Manager 2016.

 ## Upgrade from HTML5 installed on the management server

-Installing the Self Service portal on the same computer as the primary management server is not recommended.* However, if you've done this, use the following steps to upgrade to Service Manager 2016.
+Installing the Self-Service portal on the same computer as the primary management server is not recommended.* However, if you've done this, use the following steps to upgrade to Service Manager 2016.

-1. Do not uninstall the Self Service Portal or Management Server, attempting uninstallation might create an unstable state
+1. Do not uninstall the Self-Service Portal or Management Server, attempting uninstallation might create an unstable state
-2. Download the patch "SM2016SSP_UpgradeFix_20160601.exe" from [here](https://go.microsoft.com/fwlink/?LinkID=798214), and install it on the server where the 2012 R2 Self Service Portal is installed.
+2. Download the patch "SM2016SSP_UpgradeFix_20160601.exe" from [here](https://go.microsoft.com/fwlink/?LinkID=798214), and install it on the server where the 2012 R2 Self- Service Portal is installed.
 3. Upgrade the primary Management Server from Service Manager 2012 R2 to Service Manager 2016.
-4. Self Service Portal will also get upgraded along with the primary management server.
+4. Self-Service Portal will also get upgraded along with the primary management server.

 ## Upgrade from HTML5 installed on the secondary management server